Iron Hill Furnace

 Today, Carter County is a blend of its rich history and modern developments.
 Though it has faced economic challenges, the county continues to strive for growth and sustainability.
 The preservation of its historical sites and the promotion of tourism are key initiatives that highlight Carter County's unique heritage and contribute to its local economy.

-This timeline provides a concise overview of the key events in the history of Carter County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Carter County, Kentucky.

 • 1800: Carter County was established on February 9th as part of the Virginia state.